logzio/logz-docs/_source/no-search/p8s-importing-dashbds.md

 <!-- tab:start -->
 <div id="bulk">

-### Bulk dashboard import via script
+### Importing multiple dashboards via script

-For easy migration we created a python [script](https://github.com/logzio/grafana-dashboard-migration-tool) to bulk upload your dashboards to our platform.
+To enable easy migration, we created a python [script](https://github.com/logzio/grafana-dashboard-migration-tool) to bulk upload your Grafana dashboards to our platform.

 Bulk import is supported for Grafana version 6 and above.